I didn't remember to look for it until I have four minutes or one minute left.

 And so they probably are using transference or projection.

-Yeah, the U.S. has done this and this.
+Yeah, the U.S. has done this.

-It would never occur to them to blame ISIS.
+But yeah, it would never occur to them to blame ISIS.

 And that's why you have Mrs. Clinton.